UltimateDoge5/Conzeford/readme.md

 The Minecraft server itself is started as a java process managed by the app.
 The application communicates with the browser via WebSockets and REST Apis.

-The method for detection of the server events and the it's disadvantages are described [here](#Spoofing-the-detection-of-server-events).
+The method for detection of the server events and it's disadvantages are described [here](#Spoofing-the-detection-of-server-events).

 ## Features